-What types of ergonomic workplace furniture are out there?
+What types of office ergonomics furniture is out there?

-You may think ergonomic furniture begins with the desks your employees use and ends with the chairs they sit in each day.
+You may think ergonomic office furniture External Site begins with the desks your employees use and ends with the chairs they sit in each day.
 That's not the case.
-There are several pieces of ergonomic furniture that may surprise you, but each plays an important role in providing each unique employee with customization tailored to helping them feel comfortable and productive throughout their workday.
+There are several pieces of ergonomic office furniture that may surprise you, but each plays an important role in providing each unique employee with customization tailored to helping them feel comfortable and productive throughout their workday.

 Consider these questions when evaluating your employees' current work spaces.